Serenade Of The Seas accidents and incidents

 |29 October 2010||Drug Smuggling|

-In the second incident a luggage inspection exposed a large amount of shoes, inside which the officers found heroin wrapped in duct tape.
+In the second incident, a luggage inspection exposed a large number of shoes, inside which the officers found heroin wrapped in duct tape.
 The estimated worth of the drugs was USD 324,000 (heroin) and USD 84,000 (cocaine).
 Four passengers were arrested and charged with drug trafficking.

 |May 2009||Cruise Illness / Norovirus Outbreaks|

 On May 9, 2009, the ship was on a 14-night Panama Canal repositioning cruise to Alaska from Florida, While in Icy Strait and en-route to Sitka AK, a female crew (working as dining room waitress) was tested H1N1 positive (infected by swine flu virus /influenza).
 Two other crew were reported with swine flu symptoms a week ago.

 |19 August 2008||Crew / Passenger Injuries and Overboards|

 (sexual) On August 19, 2008, a female crew was sexually assaulted in her cabin by a 30-year-old male crew (of Turkish origin).
 The man was arrested in Juneau AK after she complained to the local police.

 October-November 2006, CDC reported on voyage Oct 29 to Nov 11, a Norovirus outbreak (gastrointestinal illness) infected 68 passengers (out of 2023, or 3,4%) and 9 crew (out of 854, or 1,1%).
 All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins.
 On the next voyage (Nov 18 to 25), another Norovirus outbreak affected a total of 101 passengers (out of 2241, or 4,5%) and 3 crew (out of 848, or 0,4%).